Battle of La Brossinière: Prelude

-The battlefield
+Battlefield

 The battle was fought on the former chemin gravelais, or "chemin du Roy" as it was referred to in 1454, a famous ancient road built to speed up the journey time for carriages between Anjou and Normandy.

 Battle

 Two hours after the troops had been drawn up in battle order, the English scouts who were giving chase arrived and met the French skirmishers.
 The scouts ran them down and forced them to withdraw into the line of battle, where they stood their ground.
 The English could no longer pursue them, since a massed body of cavalry was in front of them, withdrawing towards the count of Aumale; they were only a bowshot away when the troops revealed themselves.

 The English, with a long baggage train but marching in good order, emplaced great stakes, behind which they could retire in case of cavalry attack.
 The infantry moved to the front and the convoy of carts and troops closed the route to the rear.
 Trémigon, Loré and Coulonges wanted to make an attempt on the defences, but they were too strong; they turned and attacked the English in the flank, who were broken and cornered against a large ditch, losing their order.
 The foot soldiers then advanced and fought hand-to-hand.
-The English were unable to withstand attack for long.
+The English were unable to withstand the attack for long.

 The result was a butchery in which 1,200 to 1,400 men of the English forces perished on the field, with 2-300 killed in the pursuit.
 Others, including Sir John de la Pole, Thomas Aubourg and Thomas Cliffeton, surrendered; only 120 got away.
 On the French side, only a single knight was lost, John Le Roux, and "a few others [of no title]" ("peu d'autres").
 The 16-year-old André of Lohéac, the future Marshal of France, was knighted with several of his companions.
 The lady of Laval had the dead buried.